OpenNMS/grafana/README.md

 * Added support for both single-valued and multi-valued template variables
 * Added support for testing the datasource, introduced in Grafana 2.1.0
+* Help information is now available in the datasource editor
+* Added support for filters, available in Horizon 17.0.0

 ### v1.0.0-rc1